XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-02-Proxmox-Debian-CloudInit.md

 This post documents the steps needed to create a minified debian cloud image template, which you can easily clone, and have a running VM in seconds with no configuration needed.

+This includes common packages, ssh-keys, IP information.

+The end result of this project is...

+1. You clone a template, and start it.
+2. The cloned VM automatically starts up, updates itself, and starts running, with common packages installed, and your ssh details pre-configured.
+3. A slimmed down distribution, without excess (My end result was a 400M image.)
+4. No need to edit the VM after cloning, other then adding CPU/RAM, or other hardware as needed.

 <!-- more -->

 ## Verbiage / Documentation